 Great results have you got salivating.
 But you lack contextual appreciation so you'll blindly copy it without any innate understanding.
 When you do get the context, you realize similar results were never on the cards.
 But hey, you’re in their funnel.
 That’s a win-win in their book.
 Which you can purchase from their website.

 No market need is only one reason, yet we have lop-sided product-based approaches.
-What about the other landmines?
+What about the other landmines such as how to find customers, sell to customers, market to customers?
 You’ll have to navigate past them as well.

 You know you have to make something people want.
 But you also have to make people want something.
+Build and market have to go hand-in-hand, alongside a multitude of other things.
 Each hat is a career in its own right, but you’ll have to wear them all.

 When the objective is to fail fast, you can do that very quickly indeed with any shot in the dark.
-Bumbling around like Inspector Clouseau is not better than doing nothing.
+Bumbling around tactic-to-tactic like Inspector Clouseau is not better than doing nothing.
 How about putting in the time and effort into something that has a fighting chance to pass instead of fail?
-And if you do fail it is within a strategy, that takes you a step closer to passing at a later date.
+And if you do fail, do it within a framework, that takes you a step closer to passing at a later date.

 Markets evolve, competitors multiply and audiences expect more.
 You can ship too early.
 Take into account the passage of time, and that minimum is a rising expectation we have to meet.
 An MVP in a mature or growing market where the market has moved onto the Early Majority, where the MVP doesn't provide a novel competitive edge will fail.